Skip to main content

 Stripe ownership boundary (important)

-In the production partner flow, you create and own the Stripe PaymentIntent.
+In the recommended production flow, Clive creates and owns the Stripe PaymentIntent through /transactions/checkout-intent.

 That means your backend is responsible for: